younghochai/younghochai/README.md

 # Contribution Guide
 ### You can contribute in various ways.

 - Please feel free to post your opinions on the issue at any time!
-- Sharing opinions is also a contribution.
+Sharing opinions is also a contribution.
-- You can share various opinions in issues and contribute features that need to be added or modified to PRs.
-- You can check the status of papers on the [VE lab page.](https://blog.naver.com/velab)
+- You can check the status of our papers on the [VE lab page.](https://blog.naver.com/velab)

 ## 1. Visit our Main Repositories
 ### [motion-matrix](https://github.com/younghochai/motion-matrix)
+- [Motion-sphere](https://www.mdpi.com/2076-3417/10/18/6462), which is a novel trajectory-based visualization technique to represent human motion on a sphere.
+- For detailed installation and usage manual, please refer to [OpenIA_3.0.pdf.](https://github.com/younghochai/motion-matrix/blob/OpenIA-master/OpenIA_3.0.pdf)

 ### [GNN-RL-Kinetic-Facade](https://github.com/younghochai/GNN-RL-Kinetic-Facade)